vicious-widgets/vicious/README.md

 ### vicious.widgets.cpu

 Provides CPU usage for all available CPUs/cores.
+Since this widget type give CPU utilization between two consecutive calls, it is recommended to enable caching if it is used to register multiple widgets (#71).

 Supported platforms: GNU/Linux, FreeBSD.